bbqsrc/slorpit/README.md

 # Slorpit

+> [!WARNING]
+> An AI wrote this.
+It works, but don't run it on anything you didn't create yourself.

 **Using PDF as an archive format.
 Yes, really.**

 Slorpit is a command-line archiver that stores files in PDF format.
 It's technically sound, actually works, and compresses well.
 Is it cursed?
 Absolutely.
 Does it work?
 Surprisingly well.